Red wiggler worms are looking for new homes in Kitsap County classrooms!

 In the words of Ms. Frizzle from The Magic School Bus, "Take chances, make mistakes, and get messy!"

+Worm composting recycles food scraps into a valuable fertilizer, known as vermicompost.
+The process reduces the amount of food waste sent to landfills and provides multiple benefits for your garden.
 Worm composting is all about learning through exploration.
 There is no single "right way" to worm compost.
-You and your students will figure it out over time and the worms will be resilient to your mistakes along the way.
+Your class will figure it out over time and the worms will be resilient to your mistakes along the way.

-Worm composting connects a variety of subjects including environmental science, chemistry, sociology, economics, mathematics, and communication.
-The following concepts can be connected to worm composting: sustainability, waste reduction, environmental stewardship, ecosystems, life cycles, habitats, food chains, decomposers, care-giving, responsibility, and teamwork.
+Worm composting connects the following concepts: sustainability, waste reduction, environmental stewardship, ecosystems, life cycles, habitats, food chains, decomposers, and responsibility.

 One pound of Red Wiggler (Eisenia fetida) worms

 Worm composting binWorm feeding guideWorm bin quick start and care guideFruit and vegetables storage guide

 Mary Applehof's "Worms Eat My Garbage: How to Set Up and Maintain a Worm Composting System"